Phawaaaz/backendRevamp/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Security

+If you discover any security-related issues, please email security@example.com instead of using the issue tracker.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, email support@example.com or join our Slack channel.

+## Acknowledgments

+- Express.js
+- MongoDB
+- JWT
+- Swagger/OpenAPI
+- All contributors who have helped shape this project